Welcome to today's edition of the Rush 24-7 podcast.

 Believe me, ladies and gentlemen, as I've said countless times, when it happens when the Clintons are involved, there is no coincidence.

-But first, I want you to listen here to the um co-host of ABC's Good Morning America, Chris Kumo.
+But first, I want you to listen here to the co-host of ABC's Good Morning America, Chris Kumo, on the program Good Morning America today.

 It has to do with something we discussed yesterday.

-Having all this inhaled at the workplace as opposed to what can happen in your home and my home.
+And that's the key distinction: having all of this inhaled at the workplace as opposed to what can happen in your home and my home.

-If this is true, that people at home eating popcorn can get popcorn lung.
+If this is true, that people at home eating popcorn can get popcorn lung, it creates an entirely new level of concern.

-And that, by the way, that's how the Reverend Jackson uh pronounces the name, and I've don't want to embarrass the Reverend Jackson.
+And by the way, that's how the Reverend Jackson pronounces the name.

 So if he says it's Kumo, it's Kumo.

-Now they've got this thing going that popcorn lung can kill you in your house.
+Now, they've got this thing going that popcorn lung can kill you in your house.

-Microwave popcorn fans worried about the potential for lung disease from butter flavoring fumes should know this.
+Microwave popcorn fans worried about the potential for lung disease from butter-flavoring fumes should know this.

 The sole reported case of the disease in a non-factory worker involves a man who popped the corn every day and inhaled straight from the bag.